Trump officials say U.S.-China trade talks to resume next week

 "We've been accommodative.
 We will not lift tariffs during the talks," Kudlow said.
 "We are hoping that China will toe its end of it by purchasing a good many of American imports."

+But industry and government officials are uncertain what the new policy will be.

+The U.S. Commerce Department is reviewing license requests from U.S. companies seeking to export products to Huawei "under the highest national security scrutiny".

-(Reporting by Jeff Mason and David Lawder in Washington; Editing by James Dalgleish and Lisa Shumaker)
+(Reporting by Jeff Mason and David Lawder in Washington; Additional reporting by Stella Qiu; Editing by James Dalgleish and Lisa Shumaker)

 By Jeff Mason